IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?

 HTML is the skeloton and content of a web page.

 What is the role of CSS in a web page?

-CSS is the interface and style of a page.
+CSS is the styling and make up of a page

 What is the role of Javascript in a web page?

 How the page functions.
 The interaction with the page.